bow-swift/nef/README.md

 &nbsp;

-Besides this, you can select any different `Bow version` or `Bow's branch`, even a `third-party` dependency.
+Besides this, you can select any different `Bow` version or branch, even a third-party dependency.

 > Note: The next three options are mutually exclusive.